fireFoam-dev/fireFoam-v1912/README.md

 7. Use other scripts, e.g., `postproc.sh` and `reconstruct.sh`, to perform initial analysis of the data.

 ## Case: poolfireMcCaffrey
+A 30cm x 30cm square burner injects gaseous methane into the gaseous domain at a rate equivalent to 58kW of mean heating power when the methane has fully combusted.
+The methane combusts with the ambient air.

-58kW methane gas pool fire from McCaffrey's experiments.
-Simuation described in:
+This tutorial is a simulation of the 58kW methane gas pool fire from McCaffrey's experiments, described in:

 [1] https://github.com/MaCFP/macfp-db/tree/master/Gaseous_Pool_Fires/McCaffrey_Flames/Computational_Results/2017/FMGlobal